Make a complaint or give feedback

 - You disagree with an aspect of how Surrey Police is run.
 This is a “direction and control issue” and might cover an operational management decision, general policing standards, or a specific policing policy

-Our complaints procedure is overseen by the Independent Police Complaints Commission (IPCC) (details below).
+Our complaints procedure is overseen by the Independent Office for Police Conduct (details below).

 How to make a complaint